-The group of "exported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist in UN Comtrade until 2009 and estimates are available from the Ministry of Agriculture and Rural Affairs data as well as discussions with Chinese experts from 2009 onwards.
+The group of "exported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist.
 This group includes fruit and vegetables produced in China that are net exported (NE).
-Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for these the imported and exported groups for the whole period 1993-2019.
+Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for these the imported and exported groups for the whole period 1993-2017.